Satisfactory Academic Progress

 The Higher Education Act of 1965, as amended, requires institutions of higher education to establish and apply standards of academic progress that all students must meet to qualify and remain eligible for assistance from the Title IV student financial aid programs.
-Therefore, to maintain satisfactory academic progress to be eligible to receive financial aid, students must maintain specified grade point averages and proceed through the program at a pace leading to completion within a specified time frame.
-Satisfactory Academic Progress (SAP) will be measured at the end of each semester.
+Therefore, to be eligible to receive financial aid, students must maintain specified grade point averages and proceed through the program at a pace leading to completion within a specified time frame.
+Satisfactory Academic Progress (SAP) will be measured at the end of each term.
 All students placed on Financial Aid Warning or Financial Aid Suspension will be notified of their Satisfactory Academic Progress status via their secure UNF e-mail at the conclusion of each term.

 All undergraduate and post baccalaureate students must achieve a minimum overall cumulative grade point average of 2.00 at each official SAP evaluation period.
-Certain programs of study may be held to a stricter standard (e.g. most Education majors must earn an overall cumulative GPA of 2.5 at each official SAP evaluation period).
+Certain programs of study may be held to a stricter standard (e.g. most Education majors must earn an overall cumulative GPA of 2.5 and American Sign Language majors must earn an overall cumulative GPA of 2.75 at each official SAP evaluation period).

 Graduate students must achieve a minimum overall cumulative grade point average of 3.00 at each official SAP evaluation period.

 Requirement of Maximum Time Frame:

 Students are required to complete their degree within 150% of the published length of their program.
 In accordance with federal regulation, students will be suspended for exceeding the maximum time frame when it has been determined they cannot mathematically complete their degree program within the allowable time frame.

 For most undergraduate students (including post-baccalaureates and students pursuing a dual degree, double major and/or minor) - 180 attempted credit hours.

 Graduate students (including students pursuing a second master's degrees) - Total attempted credit hours must not exceed 150% of the published hours required to complete the program.